 The Mysteries of Mariana Trench

-Mariana Trench is the most fascinating and the least explored place in the world.
-Located in the western Pacific Ocean, the trench is the deepest point on planet.
-The crescent-shaped trench is around 1580 miles long and 43 miles wide.
-It has roughly the depth of 36,000 feet, with the Challenger Deep being its deepest point.
+Mariana Trench is the most fascinating and least explored place in the world.
+Located in the western Pacific Ocean, it is the deepest point on the planet.
+The crescent-shaped trench is around 1580 miles long and 43 miles wide and has a depth of roughly 36,000 feet, with the Challenger Deep being its deepest point.

 Around 70% of the Earth’s surface is below the sea, yet 95% of it remains unexplored to the human eye.
 The depths of Mariana Trench then hold an unexplored world of absolute darkness with mysterious creatures lurking below that science has still not discovered.
 In fact, it is believed that we know more about the surface of Mars than the depths of the trench.

-The creatures that science have discovered are terrifying-looking lifeforms which include the likes of anglerfish, goblin shark, deep-sea hatchetfish and fanfin sea devil.
-Along with these, there are other strange things that the space holds, including mysterious metallic sounds, a rumoured sighting of a shining disc shaped object, and an unusual jellyfish that could have been an alien from another planet.
+Science has discovered terrifying-looking lifeforms, including anglerfish, goblin sharks, deep-sea hatchetfish, and fanfin sea devils.
+Along with these, space holds other strange things, including mysterious metallic sounds, a rumored sighting of a shining disc-shaped object, and an unusual jellyfish that could have been an alien from another planet.

 Are Sea Monsters Real?

-From folklores to the Bible to fantasy films, sea monsters have been a constant presence in our lives, either in the form of the Kraken, or Leviathan or the Loch Ness monster.
-But they exist in our imaginations for all the right reasons as the depths of the ocean are almost completely unexplored.
+From folklore to the Bible to fantasy films, sea monsters have been a constant presence in our lives, either in the form of the Kraken, Leviathan, or the Loch Ness monster.
+But they exist in our imaginations for all the right reasons, as the depths of the ocean are almost completely unexplored.
 There is no knowing what lurks deep below.
-Scientists have spoken of deep-sea giants in the past, but virtually nothing about their lives is learned yet, except some estimates that they grow upto 66 feet.
+Scientists have spoken of deep-sea giants in the past, but virtually nothing about their lives has been learned yet, except some estimates that they grow up to 66 feet.

-‘Underwater’ primarily makes use of three fictional deep-sea creatures.
-We have the Clinger which is based on both squid and barnacles, and is grotesque and predatory.
-Then we have the Ghost, which is translucent and ethereal, and is inspired by a jellyfish.
-This becomes important when one looks at the rare species of deep-sea jellyfish, especially giant Stygiomedusa which grows up to 33ft.
+‘Underwater’ primarily uses three fictional deep-sea creatures.
+We have the Clinger, which is grotesque and predatory based on both squid and barnacles.
+Then we have the Ghost, which is translucent and ethereal and inspired by a jellyfish.
+This becomes important when one looks at the rare species of deep-sea jellyfish, especially the giant Stygiomedusa, which grows up to 33ft.

 Read More: Upcoming Kristen Stewart Movies